qulle/api-fetch-wrapper/README.md

     // This example is just for demonstration on how to send multiple requests.
-    // If you have access to the API-backend you should make a route that returns this behaviour in a single request. async getPostsWithUsers() {
+    // If you have access to the API-backend you should make a route that returns this behaviour in a single request.
+    // But if you don't have backend access to the API, this is a good option. async getPostsWithUsers() {
         const [allPosts, allUsers] = await Promise.all([
             this.getPosts(),